jonharriscoding/DLOpenUSBAdaptor/README.md

 # Skill LEDs
 This is to support the Skill Light Indicator that was present on Space Ace Cabinets These are currently planned to be ACTIVE HIGH signals.
-If using own LEDs, you will need to calculate the resistance value for each LED's resistor to avoid to Arduino Popping your LEDs!
+If using own LEDs, you will need to calculate the resistance value for each LED's resistor to avoid the Arduino Popping your LEDs!

 # Baud Rate
 Until I get this project going with more traction, i'm going to leave this at 9600bps for testing.
 Once debugging is done, this can be amended.